This is an article about a new camera — the Sigma DP2 Quattro — but I’m going to start by putting it in context by recollecting an older camera.

 Apparently, the Merrill series of Sigma compacts did not produce good Jpegs out of the camera and the best results were achieved by processing RAW files.
 This has changed in the new Quattros, with Jpegs of superb quality.
 The RAW files are also superb but the drawback to shooting RAW is they have to be processed using the Sigma Photo Pro software, which is far from speedy.
 None of the usual software suspects has deigned to (or perhaps just can’t) produce a RAW developer plug-in for pics taken with Foveon sensors.

-The colors are excellent out of the camera, but it is definitely a Sigma palette.
+Colors are excellent out of the camera, but it is definitely a Sigma palette.
 I can spot the differences between pics taken with the Ricoh GR V, Nikon Coolpix A and the DP2 Quattro.
 There’s nothing unusual with this and I would liken it to the situation of different films having different looks.

 There are several color modes that can be set using the Quick Set button: Standard, Vivid, Neutral, Portrait, Cinema (this isn’t video, this is a stills-only camera), Sunset Red, Forest Green, FOV Classic Blue, FOV Classic Yellow and Monochrome.